haozhu233/kableExtra/README.md

 ***

-Some LaTeX features of this package requires the dev version of rmarkdown.
+Some LaTeX features of this package are not supported in some customized rmarkdown templates.

 ***